 Four eco lodges and a cottage at Wheatland Farm

 Our Devon Farm has wonderful places to stay whether you’re holidaying on your own or with friends and family.
 Our Otter Cottage (by the farmyard pond) and the smallest lodges (Honeysuckle and Nuthatch Lodges) are comfortable for a couple and cosy for a family, sleeping up to four.
 Larger Beech Lodge sleeps six, while fabulous Balebarn Lodge sleeps 8, with an amazing view over the wildlife pond.
-And of course you get bikes, boats, BBQs, birdsong etc thrown in!
+Both Beech and Balebarn Lodges have optional Hot Tubs.
+And of course everyone gets bikes, boats, BBQs, birdsong etc thrown in!

 Balebarn Lodge | Beech Lodge | Honeysuckle Lodge | Nuthatch Lodge | Otter Cottage | Search availability

 Balebarn Lodge is our most up-market and largest lodge, and is our flagship eco project.
 Built from a cow shed it is ultra-low carbon, with straw bale insulation (hence the name), huge bifold doors opening onto a phenomenal view, extremely efficient insulation (made from recycled bottles and newspaper), a stylish woodburner.
+Outside you’ll find a Hot Tub on the veranda as well as a campfire spot in the field below.
 Balebarn has four bedrooms (a double, a twin/triple, a bunk and an single/double).
 Level access throughout and a wet room shower make it particularly accessible.
 Sleeps 8, prices from £308 to £1100.
 Read more about Balebarn Lodge…

 Nuthatch and Honeysuckle Lodges offer smaller accommodation, and each have a double bedroom and a cross-over bunk room, with a good-sized open plan living/cooking area.
 The bathroom in Honeysuckle has a shower, making it more accessible.
 In Nuthatch there’s a short bath and over-bath shower.
 Both lodges look onto grassland, managed for butterflies in summer and hunting owls in winter.
 Sleeps up to 4, prices £160 to £550.
 Read more about Nuthatch and about Honeysuckle Lodge…